Lambda-CDM model: Satellite disk problem

 Dwarf galaxies around the Milky Way and Andromeda galaxies are observed to be orbiting in thin, planar structures whereas the simulations predict that they should be distributed randomly about their parent galaxies.
-However, latest research suggests this seemingly bizarre alignment is just a quirk which will dissolve over time.
+However, Gaia EDR3 data for the Milky Way's satellites suggest this seemingly bizarre alignment is just a quirk which will dissolve over time.
+A different analysis of Gaia EDR3 did not confirm or rule out the transient nature of the disk, but it found that planes of satellites are common in simulations of galaxies similar to the Milky Way.

 High redshift galaxies

-There has been debate on whether early massive galaxies and supermassive black holes are in conflict with LCDM.
-To make such a comparison, one must model the complex physics of galaxy formation, as well as the underlying LCDM cosmology.
+There has been debate on whether early massive galaxies and supermassive black holes are in conflict with ΛCDM.
+To make such a comparison, one must model the complex physics of galaxy formation, as well as the underlying ΛCDM cosmology.
 Tests using galaxies are therefore less direct, as they require assumptions about how galaxies form.

 Using some of the first data from the James Webb Space Telescope, a team of astronomers selected candidate massive galaxies in the early universe.
 The existence of such massive galaxies in the early universe would challenge standard cosmology.
 Follow up spectroscopy revealed that most of these objects have Active Galactic Nuclei, which boosts the galaxies brightness and caused the masses to be overestimated.
-The high redshift galaxies which have been spectroscopically confirmed, such as JADES-GS-z13-0, are much less massive and are consistent with the predictions from LCDM simulations run before JWST.
+The high redshift galaxies which have been spectroscopically confirmed, such as JADES-GS-z13-0, are much less massive and are consistent with the predictions from ΛCDM simulations run before JWST.
 As a population, the confirmed high redshift galaxies are brighter than expected from simulations, but not to the extent that they violate cosmological limits.
 Theorists are studying many possible explanations, including modifying cosmology, more efficient star formation and different stellar populations.